-Windows 2012 supports strong host sends and receives for both IPv4 and IPv6 by default.
-To ensure that Windows 2008 is running in the correct mode to be able to respond to the VIP, the following commands must be run on each Real Server:
+Windows Server 2000 and Windows Server 2003 use the weak host model for sending and receiving for all IPv4 interfaces and the strong host model for sending and receiving for all IPv6 interfaces.
+You cannot configure this behavior.
+The Next Generation TCP/IP stack in Windows 2008 and later supports strong host sends and receives for both IPv4 and IPv6 by default.
+To ensure that the Windows 2008 is running in the correct mode to be able to respond to the VIP, the following commands must be run on each Real Server: